microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannergroup-list-plans.md

 ---

-##### Response
+### Response
-Here is an example of the response.
+The following is an example of the response.
 Note: The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true,